Euclideon/vaultclient/docs/TranslationGuide.md

 - `attributeTypeVec3F32`: label when the attribute is a 3x 32-bit floating point values (3D Vector)
 - `attributeTypeUnknown`: label when the attribute is an unknown format

-- `attributeBlending": Label when showing the attribute blending mode
+- `attributeBlending`: Label when showing the attribute blending mode
   - {0} one of the attributeBlendingX strings below
-- `attributeBlendingMean": Label when the value is averaged from the next highest resolution LOD layer
+- `attributeBlendingMean`: Label when the value is averaged from the next highest resolution LOD layer
-- `attributeBlendingSingle": Label when the value is one of the points in the next highest resolution LOD layer
+- `attributeBlendingSingle`: Label when the value is one of the points in the next highest resolution LOD layer
-- `attributeBlendingUnknown": Label when the blending is an unknown format
+- `attributeBlendingUnknown`: Label when the blending is an unknown format